 The table below outlines major parameters influencing LLMs’ selection of webpages, and their effects:

-| Factor | How It Affects LLM Citation/Selection |
+| Factor | How it affects LLM citation/selection |

 |---|---|

-| Content Structure & Clarity | Well-structured pages (clear sections, lists, summary) are easier for AI to parse and quote.
+| Content structure & clarity | Well-structured pages (clear sections, lists, summary) are easier for AI to parse and quote.
 Clean formatting boosts “extractability,” so such pages are more likely to be chosen for answers. |

-| Source Authority (E-E-A-T) | Trusted domains or authors (official, expert, or widely recognized sources) get preference.
+| Source authority (E-E-A-T) | Trusted domains or authors (official, expert, or widely recognized sources) get preference.
 Content aligning with known facts (Wikipedia, etc.) carries more weight.
 High expertise and consistent accuracy improve a page’s trustworthiness to LLMs. |

-| Topical Authority | Sites with depth in a topic (many interlinked pages on the subject) are seen as authoritative hubs.
+| Topical authority | Sites with depth in a topic (many interlinked pages on the subject) are seen as authoritative hubs.
 LLMs tend to pull from these “authority clusters” for related questions.
 A strong presence in knowledge graphs (Wikidata, etc.) further boosts trust. |

-| External Validation | Content that’s corroborated or referenced by multiple independent sources is considered reliable.
-Repeated mentions across reputable sites (news, forums, academic) reinforce credibility.
-LLMs cross-check facts, so consensus helps. |
+| External validation | Content that’s corroborated or referenced by multiple independent sources is considered reliable.
+Repeated mentions across reputable sites (news, forums, academic) reinforce credibility. |

 | Freshness | Recent content is prioritized for queries where information changes over time.
-LLM systems favor pages with recent update timestamps for up-to-date answers.
-Regularly updated sites may also be crawled and indexed by AI more frequently. |
+LLM systems favor pages with recent update timestamps for up-to-date answers. |

-| Presence on Key Platforms | Information present on Wikipedia, major news outlets, or popular Q&A sites is more likely to be used.
-LLMs heavily cite community and high-authority domains (e.g. Quora, Reddit, mainstream news) as sources.
-Being included on these platforms amplifies your content’s reach in the AI’s “eyes.” |
+| Presence on key platforms | Information present on Wikipedia, major news outlets, or popular Q&A sites is more likely to be used.
+LLMs heavily cite community and high-authority domains (e.g. Quora, Reddit, mainstream news) as sources. |

-| Structured Markup | Pages with schema/org metadata (FAQ, HowTo, etc.) can be identified and retrieved more precisely for relevant queries.
-Structured data also adds trust (e.g. schema-verified facts or definitions). |
+| Structured markup | Pages with schema.org metadata (FAQ, HowTo, etc.) can be identified and retrieved more precisely for relevant queries.
+Structured data also adds disambiguation and trust. |

-| Crawlability & Access | If an AI crawler can’t access the page (due to robots.txt or paywalls), it won’t be selected.
-Sites that explicitly allow AI bots and provide machine-accessible content (APIs, llms.txt) make it easier for LLMs to include their content. |
+| Crawlability & access | If an AI crawler can’t access the page (due to robots.txt or paywalls), it won’t be selected.
+Pages that are machine-accessible make it easier for LLMs to include their content. |

-| Factual Precision | Pages with accurate, specific facts (especially if unique or exclusive) will be chosen over vague or dubious ones.
+| Factual precision | Pages with accurate, specific facts (especially if unique or exclusive) will be chosen over vague or dubious ones.
 LLMs aim to avoid incorrect info, so a reputation for accuracy (and providing evidence) improves selection likelihood. |

 It’s important to note that these factors often intersect.
 For example, a page on a high-authority site that is also fresh and well-structured hits multiple marks and is highly likely to be cited.
 On the other hand, a page might excel in one area but not others (e.g., extremely relevant content but on an obscure site with no external mentions).
 In such cases, the retrieval system balances signals.
 The ideal scenario is to cover as many of these bases as possible – create highly relevant, well-structured, factual content on a trusted, frequently updated site that others cite – to maximize the chances an LLM will surface and credit your page.